cello-phane/radicaltrig/README.md

 ```
 After a 90° sweep, every point (all 4 quadrants) completes one full rotation around the circle — which is why this system works.
 Since the formula for t covers only a quarter of a circle (1.0),
-we define the Radical Angle Unit (RAU) to be periodic by using an integer 0-4 combined with modular arithmetic(the % operator).
+we define the Radical Angle Unit (RAU) to be periodic by using an integer 0,1,2,3 combined with mod 4 arithmetic(the % operator).

 c = x coordinate
 s = y coordinate